denis-shienkov/vscode-qbs/README.md

 ## Requirements

-At least the minimum 1.16.0 QBS version must be preinstalled in the system.
+QBS 1.16.0 or later must be installed on the system.

 ## Important doc links